 Education at MSDB is tailored to each student's unique needs.
 The student works with a team to develop an Individual Education Program (IEP).
-Parents, teachers, specialists, a school administrator and a representative from the local district where the student resides make a decision about appropriate placement for the child on a yearly basis.
+Families, teachers, specialists, a school administrator and a representative from the local district where the student resides make a decision about appropriate placement and educational goals for the student on an annual basis.

-Some students may take their classes and/or participate in extracurricular activities at MSDB, Great Falls Public Schools, or a combination thereof.
-MSDB provides sign language interpreters for deaf students attending public schools and support specialists for blind students.
-MSDB is conveniently located across the street from Lewis and Clark Elementary School and East Middle School, and a mile from Great Falls High School.
+Some students may take classes and/or participate in extracurricular activities at MSDB, Great Falls Public Schools, Great Falls Central Catholic School, or a combination thereof.
+MSDB provides sign language interpreters for deaf or hard of hearing students attending partner public schools and may provide support specialists for blind or visually impaired students depending on needs.
+MSDB is located near the following partner schools -- Lewis and Clark Elementary School, East Middle School, and Great Falls High School.

 A Specialized Staff